 Rome, Italy is one of the most visited capitals in the world, and it’s easy to see why.
 The ruins, centuries of rich history, enchanting narrow streets, and the Dolce Vita lifestyle is a winning combination.
-If it’s your first time visiting, there are some unmissable spots you must add to your list of attractions.
+If it’s your first time visiting during retirement, there are some unmissable spots you must add to your list of attractions.
 The downside?
 You’ll be sharing the experience with thousands of tourists at any time of the year.
 Rome is the type of place where you must visit historical sites, which we will mention, so you have a complete all-encapsulating experience in Rome.
 But if that’s not your style of travel *spoiler alert*, skip to the end, where we share some secret spots.

 First, hot tips